Check Ups in Willard, MO

 - The discussion is followed by a general X-ray, which reveals hidden cavities, abscesses or any other tooth problems that may not be visible.
 A hands-on examination will help the dentist evaluate the condition of your gums and teeth.

 - Once the examination is complete, Dr. Harris presents you the results, and you decide the next steps.
 If cavities are discovered, the dentist will suggest fillings or crowns, if there are missing teeth, they may suggest bridges or implants, and if there are infections, they will prescribe you antibiotics to reduce the infection before treatment.
 If there are no dental problems, the dentist may proceed to a professional dental cleaning where the plaque and tartar build-up are removed to minimize cavity occurrence and increase teeth’s aesthetics.

 - The last phase of the check-up involves a series of recommendations to improve your oral health.
 Instructions about proper brushing and flossing are common, especially when the existing routine is not satisfying.

 - During the subsequent check-ups, the dentist may not go through all the steps mentioned above, since they already have a medical record of your health conditions.
 Instead, they will check the problem areas to record their progress.
 Also, they will provide you a feedback on the way you implemented their recommendations and suggested further improvements or changes in the daily dental care routine.

 How often should you go to the dentist?

 Dental check-ups are best done every six months.
-Six months is the average time span between two check-ups, but depending on your dental health Dr. Curry may increase or decrease the number of annual check-ups.
+Six months is the average time span between two check-ups, but depending on your dental health Dr. Harris may increase or decrease the number of annual check-ups.
 For example, if your teeth and gums are in good condition, and there is no significant plaque build-up in-between visits the dentist may agree to one annual check-up.

 On the other hand, high-risk patients may need to increase the number of annual check-ups to three or even four.
 People who fall in this category are: